gilacost/gilacost/ventures/STRAVA_SUMMARY.md

 #### Refreshing oauth token

-Once you have the refresh token you can ask for new access tokens if you hit the refresh token url with your `client_id` and `client_secret` as query params.
+After getting the refresh token you can ask for new access tokens if you hit the refresh token url with your `client_id` and `client_secret` as query params.

 ```elixir
 Mix.install([